edwardanchundia/AC3.2-APIs/README.md

 2. [Parameter Defaults and Optional Function Parameters](https://craiggrummitt.com/2016/06/29/parameter-defaults-and-optional-function-parameters-in-swift-3-0/)

 __Expert__

 Create a separate "factory" class to generate the appropriate `URL` given the different possible parameters of `users`, `nationality` and `gender`.
 Call this factory `RandomUserURLFactory` with a singleton called `manager`.
 This factory class is intended to be used by the `APIRequestManager`.

 `RandomUserURLFactory` will have one function: `func endpoint(users: Int, nationality: [UserNationality], gender: UserGender) -> URL`.
 From those parameters, build an appropriate URL to make a request.
-Be sure to use Postman to test URLs and make sure you have an understanding of the format of the parameters.
+There are no particular rules on how you should go about doing this, so feel free to explore code.
+Just be sure to use Postman to test URLs and make sure you have an understanding of the format of the parameters.

 Examples: